Johannes253/Contract/README.md

 c) You understand that you will be subject to the consequences specified above and may be subject to reduction in overall course grade in the event that you do not fulfill the terms of this contract.

-G. Acceptance of contract by faculty:

-This contract does not take effect until it is accepted by the supervising faculty of senior design as evidenced by their signatures below:

 Printed